Yetalon/finalproject/README.md

 ## Introduction

-Blazor Password Manager is .
+Blazor Password Manager is a project i have made for my final project in csci1260.
 The project includes both a **Blazor frontend** and an **ASP.NET Core Web API backend**, using SQLite as the database.

 ---